 Too often, artists must choose between creative freedom and commercial viability.
 The financial pressure to create salable work can supersede creative risk-taking.

 TCAF’s mission is simple: artists should not have to decide between making boring art or missing a rent payment.
 When creativity is pursued without compromise, the world benefits.
-For this reason, our funding is strings-free.

 “Nobody says, ‘Picasso, the male artist.’” - Patti Smith